The fate of planetesimals formed at planetary gap edges: Simulations of the Solar System

 Looking at Figure \ref{fig:abl_SS}, we see that lowering the viscosity parameter results in more ablation, while lowering the disc accretion rate results in less ablation, just as expected.
 The higher surface density in Simulation \#5 results in higher surface temperatures, allowing for planetesimals to lose mass further out in the disc, and at a higher rate.
 This in a combination with larger gas friction results in that almost no planetesimals are ejected from the system.
 The opposite is the case in Simulation \#6, and since the planetesimals formed at Jupiter's gap edge do not contain CO$_2$ ice, there is little mass loss exterior of Jupiter's orbit, just like in Simulation \#2.

 The results from the parameter study show that the surface density of the disc is a key parameter in determining how much mass is ablated from the planetesimals.
 Since the surface density in discs decreases with time, ablation is expected to be much more efficient in young discs than in old ones.
-If a planet forms late in the disc lifetime, then the planetesimals forming at its gap edge might thus not suffer any significant mass loss due to ablation.
+Planetesimals forming at the gap edge late during the disc lifetime might thus not suffer any significant mass loss due to ablation, but could for example be implanted into the asteroid belt or aid in the water delivery to Earth \citep{RaymondIzidoro2017}.
 The masses of the planets determine how excited the planetesimal orbits become and how far they are scattered within the disc.
 To some extent the planetary mass also affects how many planetesimals that form at the gap edge (see Paper 1).
 Finally, the composition of the planetesimals plays a major role in determining how efficient ablation is.
 This is set by the location of formation relative to the location of the major ice lines, which in a real disc shifts inwards with time as the temperature of the disc decreases.